jupyter-jsc/Orchestrator-Image/README.md

 ## Mounts

-The following paths has to be mounted:
+The following paths have to be mounted:

 ```
 /etc/j4j/j4j_mount/j4j_common